Yikai-Liao/abcmidi/doc/readme.txt

 Similarly, all channels will be copied unless you specify them following keyword -chns.
 You start counting channels from 1.

+The -xchns and -xtrk options will exclude the indicated channels or tracks from the output midi file.
+The -xchns does not work together with -chns and neither does -xtrks work with -trks.
+(Use one or the other.)

 The option -replace allows you to overwrite a specific byte given its track number and offset loc, by the byte whose value is val.
 This is used for changing the program number associated with a channel.
 The byte is replaced in the output file.
 If you use the -replace option, all other options like -from, -to, -chns etc. are ignored.

+The embedded tempo commands can be replaced using -tempo n in units beats/minute.

+-speed f
+where f is a decimal number between 0.1 and 10.0 will multiply the current tempo by this factor.

+-drumfocus will accentuate the specified drum (35 to 81) to level m (0 to 127).

+-focusontracks will attenuate all tracks except those specified.

+-focusonchannels will attenuate all channels except those specified.

+-attenuation specifies the amount to reduce the note velocities for the focus options.

 -------------------------------------------------------------------------
 abcmatch.exe  - see abcmatch.txt